UberMedic7/patched-crystal/ReadMe.txt

 Fixed a bug where the options menu failed to clear joypad state on initialization

-You can now see the romhack version number in the new CREDITS option on the Main Menu
+You can now see the romhack version number in the new CREDITS selection on the Main Menu

 If you somehow lose the Pocket PC item, speak with the Programmer at Celadon Mansion to get the item again